 A fun thanksgiving tradition…..candy corn blessings.

-At a recent activity I did with the girls from church they each put together enough Candy Corn Blessing Bags for each member of their family.
+At a recent church activity the girls put together enough Candy Corn Blessing Bags for each member of their family.
 Here is how it works.

 When the table is set for Thanksgiving dinner, five pieces of candy corn are placed on each dinner plate.
 Before dinner can be served or eaten we go around the table and each person gets to name off five blessings they are grateful for.
 They can then eat their candy corn and their dinner!
 If we have a really big group we only do one or two blessings so we don’t end of eating a cold dinner.